-Individuals who have earned the CMI credential may identify themselves as a National Board certified medical interpreter with the proper language designation, for example: CMI-Spanish.
-The individual must always specify the credentialed language along with the CMI designation.
+Individuals who have earned the CMI certification may identify themselves as a National Board certified medical interpreter.
+For the Hub-CMI credential, interpreters may identify themselves as Hub-CMI with no language designation added.
+For example, Hub-CMI.
+For the CMI, the proper language designation, will be added, for example: CMI-Spanish.

+CMI-Spanish.
+The individual must always specify the certified language along with the CMI designation.
 Proper specification is CMI followed by a hyphen and then the language(s) certified.

-Individuals must maintain their certification in good standing to continue to use the name.
-The CMI name may be used only as long as the certification is valid.
-Certification is a non-transferable, revocable, limited, non-exclusive license to use the certification designation "CMI," and is subject to compliance with the policies and procedures of the Board, which may be revised from time to time.
+Individuals must maintain their Hub-CMI credential or CMI certification in good standing to continue to use the name.
+The Hub-CMI or CMI name may be used only as long as the credential/certification is valid.
+Both the Hub-CMI credential and the CMI certification are non-transferable, revocable, limited, non-exclusive licenses to use the designation "Hub-CMI" or "CMI," and are subject to compliance with the policies and procedures of the Board, which may be revised from time to time.